Consort of Jesus and Apostle to the Apostles

 The Vatican has not disclosed the documents it has in its archives which bear witness to her marriage and the children she had with Jesus (the Desposyni or ‘Heirs of the Lord’ Chart) but they have been accessed by researchers such as Laurence Gardner.
 The thirteenth century Albigensian Crusade, initiated by Pope Innocent 111 was designed to wipe out all vestiges of the Cathar Church of the Holy Spirit whose presiding image was Divine Wisdom or Sophia and which had kept alive the distant memory of Mary’s marriage to Jesus and her work as an Apostle in Provence and the Languedoc as well as some precious texts from that earlier time.

 Mary Magdalene travelled and taught with Jesus, anointed him twice at two different stages of her marriage to him, and bore his three children.
 She was a loyal companion to his mother and sister.
 She was present at the foot of the cross with Jesus’ mother and sisters; as his wife she went to anoint Jesus’ body in the sepulchre.
-Only three women would have been allowed in the sepulchre to anoint his body: his mother, his sister or his wife.
-Mary was the only one of the apostles to speak with him in the sepulchre garden.
+Only three women would have been allowed in the sepulchre to anoint his body after the crucifixion: his mother, his sister or his wife.
+Mary was the only one of his close followers to speak with him in the sepulchre garden.
+It is obvious that she was there because she had gone to the sepulchre to anoint Jesus' body with specific oils and herbs.
+Not finding him there, she had gone into the garden where, to her astonishment and delight, she saw him.
 She was documented as the consort (koinonôs) of Jesus in the Gospel of Philip.
 She was recognized as ‘the Apostle of Apostles’, the woman whom Jesus kissed and called his ‘blessed one’.
 She was described as “The woman who knew the All’ and the woman whom Jesus loved.
-The ‘marriage’ at Cana describes the celebration of their betrothal, an initial ceremony that led in stages to the final ‘second marriage’ when Mary had already conceived their first child.
+According to Gardner, the ‘marriage’ at Cana describes the celebration of their betrothal, an initial ceremony that led in stages to the final ‘second marriage’ when Mary had already conceived their first child.

 Having read these books and marvelled at the extraordinary commitment and erudition of Laurence Gardner to making these facts known (and many others besides), there is no doubt in my mind that Mary Magdalene (Mary of Bethany) was married to Jesus.
 She left Palestine for Provence in 44 AD, 11 years after the crucifixion with two of their children (giving birth to a third one there) and taught there for 20 years.
 She was buried in a chapel at the foot of the Ste.
 Baume mountain in Provence.
 For centuries kings and popes travelled there to worship at her shrine.